Kota state: Titular Maharaos

-On 18 April 1948, the Maharao merged his state with the union of India and the state thus ceased to have independent existence.
-The Maharao lost his ruling powers but continued to hold certain titles and privileges until 1971, when everything was withdrawn.
+On 18 April 1948, the Maharao merged his state with the Union of India and the state thus ceased to have independent existence.
+The Maharao lost his ruling powers but continued to hold certain titles and privileges until the year 1971, when everything was withdrawn.
 Nevertheless, the Maharao remains the head of the erstwhile royal family and an important cultural figure in Kota.
 The non-ruling Maharaos are listed below: